 But what is a typical French breakfast like?
 What do French people eat for breakfast and what breakfast foods in France are popular?
-Is it similar to what we do in the USA?
+Is French cuisine similar to what we eat in the USA?

 What do French people eat for breakfast?
 Typical French breakfast

 Breakfast in France is often sweet and not savory and is carb heavy.
-For breakfast foods in France, think bread and jam or a pastry and not eggs, cheese, or meat.
+For breakfast foods in France, think bread and jam or a pastry and not a fried egg, cheese, or meat.
 In France, it’s generally not scrambled eggs or an omelet like we might eat in the U.S. Eggs are more commonly seen as a non-breakfast meal option for the French.

 A typical French breakfast tends to be light and on the simpler side.
 That’s because the French eat a heartier meal for lunch — especially on weekends.